 World Class Facilities

 Biochemistry graduate students have the opportunity to work in some of Canada’s newest and most well-equipped academic research facilities.
-The McGill Life Sciences Complex, including the new Francisco Bellini Life Sciences Building and the Rosalind and Morris Goodman Cancer Centre, boasts large, open-plan research labs and state-of-the-art equipment.
+Most of our faculty members are in the McGill Life Sciences Complex and the McIntyre Medical Sciences Building, with large, open-plan research labs and state-of-the-art equipment.

 McGill University, especially known for its elite life sciences programs, is consistently ranked first among Canada’s research universities and among the top twenty in the world, according to QS Top Universities, U.S. News and World Report, and other international journals.

 Graduate studies in Biochemistry is research-intensive.
 You will take courses in core areas and in your specialty, but most of your activity will take place in the laboratory, where you will be part of our vibrant, world-class research community.
 Our streamlined graduate program means you can enter the Master program but, assuming you meet the academic criteria, transfer to the Doctoral program after your first year.

 Thanks to Biochemistry’s guaranteed graduate student stipend, you will be a paid researcher.
 Masters students receive a minimum stipend of $20,000 annually; doctoral students receive $22,000.
 In addition, graduate students are eligible to apply for both internal and external scholarships.
 Biochemistry also commits to: